dxunicorn/php-uploader/README.md

 - easy to install and configure

 ### Minimum installation:
-- put the files from this repository into a work folder on your php server
+- put the files from "web" folder into a work folder on your php server
-- set the "web" folder as a public folder
+- check file permissions for "upload" folder
 - done

 ### Configuration: